outspokenmarket/om_quant_fin/README.md

-# My Quant Lib
+# Om Quant lib

-My Quant Lib is a simple Python library for quantitative trading analysis.
+OM Quant is a simple Python library for quantitative trading analysis.
 It provides functionality for downloading stock data, calculating various indicators, and running a logistic regression model with AUC and Gini metrics for model evaluation.

 ## Project Structure